 The law provides the option to prepare a report on a person's age, but there is no specific identification mechanism.
-Whether a person's age shall be examined is up to the caseworker.
-In the context of the examination of the facts, the law foresees the use of scientific methods to assess the age.214 The Federal Administrative Court specifies that the age assessment can be ordered if there is a lack of sufficient proof considering the identity, in this case, the date of birth of the asylum seeker.215 The law does not specify who can trigger an age assessment, but in practice, it is the SEM.
-The asylum seeker carries the burden of proof.216 In practice, an x-ray of the hand is taken in case of doubt about the minority of the person.
-In the test procedure in Zurich, a combination the following methods is used: skeletal age (x-ray of the hand, possibly CT scan of the sternum-clavicular joint), dental age plus physiognomy (sexual maturity and physical constitution).
-The Federal Administrative Court has stated that the x-ray of the hand by itself is not very reliable, as there is a standard deviation of two and a half to three years.217 In a recent judgment of 8 September 2016, the Federal Administrative Court came to the conclusion that the results of the combined examination did not provide a clear conclusion as to how probable it was that the applicant was over 18 years old.218 In another case, the Court stated that with these methods the age of the applicant could not be proven, but there was a high probability that he was over 18 years old, so it confirmed the SEM's conclusion that he was an adult.
-219
+The Federal Administrative Court specifies that the age assessment can be ordered if there is a lack of sufficient proof considering the identity e.g. the date of birth of the asylum seeker.234 In the context of the examination of the facts, the law foresees the use of scientific methods to assess the age.235 The law does not specify who can trigger an age assessment, but in practice, it is the SEM.
+The asylum seeker carries the burden of proof.236 In practice, an X-ray of the hand is taken in case of doubt about the minority of the person.
+In the test procedure in Zurich and Boudry, a combination the following methods is used: skeletal age (X-ray of the hand, possibly CT scan of the sternum-clavicular joint), dental age plus physiognomy (sexual maturity and physical constitution).
+This should become the rule for age assessment in the new Federal Centres for asylum seekers, which will be up and running on the basis of the new asylum procedure starting from March 2019.

+In the practice, the Federal Administrative Court has stated that the X-ray of the hand by itself is not very reliable, as there is a standard deviation of two and a half to three years.237 The Federal Administrative Court came to the conclusion that the results of the combined examination did not provide a clear conclusion as to how probable it was that the applicant was over 18 years old.238 In another case, the Court stated that with these methods the age of the applicant could not be proven, but there was a high probability that he was over 18 years old, so it confirmed the SEM's conclusion that he was an adult.239 ldentification of Trafficked Asylum Seekers' Special Needs, available at: http://bit.ly/2j9Or6Q.